microsoft/playwright/docs/src/browsers.md

 ## Chromium

 For Google Chrome, Microsoft Edge and other Chromium-based browsers, by default, Playwright uses open source Chromium builds.
-These builds match the current [Chrome Dev Channel](https://support.google.com/chrome/a/answer/9027636?hl=en) at the time of each Playwright release, i.e. it is new with every Playwright update.
  Since Chromium project is ahead of the branded browsers, when the world is on Google Chrome 89, Playwright already supports Chromium 91 that will hit Google Chrome and Microsoft Edge if a few weeks.